 Recent scientific evidence suggests that the potential for health benefits may have been overestimated in earlier studies.
 Possible benefits need to be balanced against the risk of cirrhosis, some cancers and other diseases (which becomes greater with increased alcohol consumption).

-The same benefits do not extend to younger people.
 Drinking alcohol can affect how the brain develops in people under the age of 25.
 Teenagers under 15 years of age are particularly at risk.

 Drinking alcohol could affect your unborn baby